New River Beach Provincial Park: Flora and fauna

 The coastal zone of New River Beach is frequented by a wide range of bird species including gulls, great and double-crested cormorants, ospreys, eagles, goshawks, great blue herons, and razorbills.
-The island is an important nesting site for eider ducks.
 Peregrine falcons have also been spotted farther inland.
 The nearby Maces Bay/Point Lepreau region is recognized as an Important Bird Area by BirdLife International, Bird Studies Canada, and Nature Canada, serving as a critical migratory stopover for waterfowl.
 Mammals such as moose, white-tailed deer, and black bears are occasionally observed in the campground and throughout the park.
 The marine environment in the area is rich in biodiversity, supporting both invertebrate and vertebrate species.
 Common organisms along the foreshore include soft-shelled clams, sand dollars, and rock crabs.
 Expansive seaweed beds provide habitat for various species, including lobster.

 Fish species found in this part of the Bay of Fundy include herring, flounder, mackerel, and halibut.
 Barnaby Point offers occasional views of whales such as Minke and North Atlantic right whales, as well as harbour porpoises, seals, and Atlantic white-sided dolphins.
 The region also hosts an active inshore fishery, with lobster, scallops, clams, and herring being commonly harvested.
 Additionally, aquaculture operations are prevalent in the area.
 The New River, a tributary of the Bay of Fundy, sustains a variety of freshwater species, including salmonids.
 Its headwaters lie more than 30 km inland and remain largely undeveloped along their course.